reket1990/halo-sample-cart/README.md

 ## Challenge

 The first scenario has been written for you.
 Please implement as many of the remaining scenarios in `features/cart.feature` as you can within the next 60 minutes.
 Do not worry if you cannot finish all of them.
 Find a good stopping point and send us what you have.
 We are excited to see it!
-Zip up the entire directory and email it to `tech-interviews@hautelook.com` with your name in the email subject line.
+Zip up the entire directory and email it back to us.

 ### Support

 Need help?
 Please reach out to us!
 We know computers can be tricky things and we are happy to assist you.
-You should have contact details from your phone call, but if that is not working please email `tech-interviews@hautelook.com` and use a subject line that beings with _Support_.
+You should have contact details from our email to you.
 We will get back to you as soon as we can.